-As for type, we used SF Pro and Roboto as clean, legible, sans-serif fonts to help convey all the complex information throughout the site.
+As for type, we used SF Pro and Roboto as clean, legible, sans-serif fonts to help clearly convey all the complex information throughout the site.

 Big Goals: Unifying A Global Company

-Balchem had made quite a few strategic acquisitions in years prior and in total had amassed 28 individual websites that needed their content migrated to this new platform.
+Balchem had made quite a few strategic acquisitions in years prior and in total had amassed 28 individual websites that needed their content migrated to the new platform.
 This included global TLDs, 4 different CMS platforms and other connected systems that needed to be consolidated.

 Bold Statements And Clean Layouts

-Our choice for a multi-tiered mega menu was driven by the need to quickly navigate deep in to the site.
-This feature as well as clear, in-page nav cards were the fundamental elements of the content funnels guiding users to connect with Balchem about their needs.
+Our choice for a multi-tiered mega menu was driven by the need to quickly navigate deep into the site.
+This feature, as well as clear in-page nav cards, were the fundamental elements of the content funnels guiding users to connect with Balchem about their needs.

 Bold contrasting colors were a visual choice to keep the site content engaging, especially as it applies to mobile.
 We’re always cognizant about color contrast as it is crucially important for web accessibility reasons.